loloicci/nimly/README.rst

  nimly
 #######

-The lexer generator and the parser generator work in Nim-lang.
+A lexer generator and the parser generator work in Nim-lang.

 This is under development.